tucuota/debi-payment-for-woocommerce/README.txt

 2. Extract it to your WordPress plugins directory (wp-content/plugins/)
 3. Log in to your WordPress admin panel
 4. Navigate to Plugins
-5. Find "WooCommerce Debi" and click "Activate"
+5. Find "Debi Payment for WooCommerce" and click "Activate"
 6. Configure the plugin at WooCommerce → Settings → Payments → Debi

 = Configuration =

 1. Go to WooCommerce → Settings → Payments
-2. Find "Debi Payment Gateway" and click "Manage"
+2. Find "Debi" and click "Manage"
 3. Enable the payment method
 4. Enter your Debi API credentials:
    * Live Token